osg-htc/osg-htc.github.io/_posts/2017-06-29-machine-learning.md

     Example of a protein model that Isayev and his group study.
 Courtesy image.
   </div>
 </div>
-Example of a protein model that Isayev and his group study.
-Courtesy image.

 Similar to the human genome project, five years ago President Obama created a new Materials Genome Initiative to accelerate the design of new materials.
 Using machine learning methods based on the crystal structure of the material he is studying, Isayev can predict its physical properties.